alexandramartinez/dataweave-scripts/README.md

 > **Note**
 >
-> To learn more about this functionality, check out this video: [How to generate examples from GitHub to open in the DataWeave Playground | #Codetober 2022 Day 27](https://youtu.be/WzfFkgw0xhw).
+> To learn more about this functionality, check out this video: [How to generate examples from GitHub to open in the DataWeave Playground](https://youtu.be/WzfFkgw0xhw).

 ## More Info